shardus/website-docs.shardus.com/pages/docs/quickstart.md

 ```

 ### Stopping and cleaning the network:
-Everytime you make a code change you need to restart network, in order for successful restart you need to first stop the previously running network and cleaning the residual files it generated.
+Everytime you make a code change, you need to restart the network.
+In order for a successful restart, you need to first stop the previously running network and clean the residual files it generated.
 ```bash
 shardus stop
 ```